kevgo/conc/README.md

 ### error on output

 Some tools report findings via STDOUT or STDERR but still exit with a success code.
-To catch these cases, the `--error-on-output` flag causes _conc_ to fail when any command produces output.
+The `--error-on-output` flag treats any output as failure.

 ```
 conc --error-on-output "echo foo"
 ```

-This invocation exits with code 1 because a command printed `foo`.
+This exits with status code 1 because the command produced output.

-To enable error on output for only one of the executed commands, wrap that command in a nested _conc_ call.
+If you want this behavior only for specific commands, wrap them in a nested _conc_ call.
 For example, to enable error on output only for `command 2`:

 ```
-conc "command 1" "conc --error-on-output 'command 2'" "command 3"
+conc "command 1" \
+     "conc --error-on-output 'command 2'" \
+     "command 3"
 ```

 ## alternatives

 - [gnu parallel](https://www.gnu.org/software/parallel): also runs commands
-  concurrently, but does not reliably propagate a single, meaningful exit code suitable for use in scripts and Makefiles.
+  concurrently, but does not reliably propagate a single, meaningful exit code suitable for scripts